clarosa/SRZoneTools/readme.txt

                       Type the command with no parameters to display a usage message.

+  SRPatchFile.exe     Writes one or more bytes to specific locations in an
+                      existing file.
+Great for scripting!

 PACKAGE VERSION HISTORY

   0.1    [2015-07-08]  Initial release of SRReadZone tool.